Beyond Transcription: How a Meta-Aware ASR Model Delivers Words, Emotion, and Intent in 200ms

 This means the greedy decoder makes mistakes that a human reader would immediately catch: "he went too the store" instead of "he went to the store."
 The acoustic signals for "too" and "to" are nearly identical.
 A language model knows that "to the" is far more probable than "too the" and can correct this.

-KenLM: N-Gram Language Models from Wikipedia
+KenLM: N-Gram Language Models from AM Training Data

 N-Gram Language Model: Training and Decoding Pipeline